tobob/just-walking/content/blog/20181216/index.md

 wiki: https://pl.wikipedia.org/wiki/Kiczory_(szczyt)
 ---

-The plan was to take a train.
-However, the car won (a much faster way to get to Wisła).
+I initially planned to take a train, however, the car won (a much faster way to get to Wisła).

-I remember this trip a very quiet and fast one, there were none people on a path and even in the shelter, there were a few.
+I remember this trip as a very quiet and short.
+There were no people on the path and even in the shelter, there were only a few.